pagkly/Zed/Investopedia3/Money in Offshore Accounts How the Master-Feeder Structure Works.md

 A master-feeder structure is a device commonly used by hedge funds to pool taxable and tax-exempt capital raised from investors in the United States and overseas into as a master fund.
 Separate investment vehicles, otherwise known as feeders, are established for each group of investors.

-Investors put capital into their respective [feeder funds](https://www.investopedia.com/terms/f/feederfund.asp), which ultimately invest assets into a centralized vehicle known as the [master fund.](https://www.investopedia.com/terms/m/masterfund.asp) The master fund is responsible for making all portfolio investments and conducting all trading activity.
+Investors put capital into their respective [[feeder funds]](https://www.investopedia.com/terms/f/feederfund.asp), which ultimately invest assets into a centralized vehicle known as the [[master fund.]](https://www.investopedia.com/terms/m/masterfund.asp) The master fund is responsible for making all portfolio investments and conducting all trading activity.
 Management and performance fees are paid at the feeder-fund level.

 ### Key Takeaways